BahirHakimy/the-sky/README.md

 # 📖 The Sky <a name="about-project"></a>

-**The Sky** A simple app built with `React JS` which has a beautiful UI and users can add or remove books from the app.
+**The Sky** A weather forecast app built with `React JS`, It has a cool design/UI and it shows the weather based on user's location, It also has the search functionality for searching for a specific city's weather condition and forecast..

 ## 🛠 Built With <a name="built-with"></a>